astutespruce/sarp-connectivity/deploy/DataRelease.md

 24. exit the staging server

 Test the staging server and get Kat's approval for recent changes.

+Once approved, take a snapshot of that volume in AWS.
+Delete snapshots that are more than 3 versions old.

 ### Deploy to production server